Raniaeljebari03/parad/README.md

 The project includes Python and PHP clients that communicate with the same REST API endpoint.

 ## UML Diagrams
+The UML diagrams illustrate the system architecture, request flow, and deployment structure.

 	•	Class Diagram
 	•	Deployment Diagram
 	•	Sequence Diagram